 Metadata filter and search options also help you find and organize your assets in order.
-The photo management app also collaborates with multiple libraries to publish photos directly to the Adobe Stock.
+The photo management app also collaborates with multiple libraries to publish photos directly to Adobe Stock.

 Recently they have added features to export images in bulk to formats like PNG, TIFF, and DNG.
-Additionally, resize image-based on short edge.
+Additionally, resize image-based on a short edge.
 Finally, toggle thumbnail transparency on and off.

 Key Features of Adobe Bridge